What does the Education Review Office do in respect of early childhood education services?

-The Education Review Office does not have any power to enforce and police standards in ECE services.
-Policing and enforcement is the responsibility of the Ministry of Education and not ERO.
+The Education Review Office does not have power to issue sanctions or penalties against an early childhood service.
+Inspection and ensuring compliance with regulations and licensing rules is the job of the Ministry of Education, and not ERO.

-Visits can be up to 4 years (sometimes over) apart.
+Also, visits can be up to 4 years (sometimes over) apart.
 So the latest report published by ERO on a service may not have been carried out under the current staffing at the service or under the current ownership.
-The latest report available from ERO may be very positive on a service, even though the service may have since undergone changes that have seen standards decline.
-Which is why no parent considering a service for their child, or person considering working at a service, should take the word of the latest ERO report but should instead do their own careful homework on the quality of the service.

 How Much Should We Value ERO Reviews of ECE Services?